djalbat/sufficient/README.md

 }
 ```

 Note here that the `done()` method is vacuous.
 The `Task` class constructor expects the last of its arguments to be a callback and will invoke it, therefore such a method must be passed.
 Alternatively, a `done` argument could have been included in the `setPassword(...)` method's arguments and simply passed on.
-Here the assumption is that this method is invoked by way of the user interface, however, which requires no notification via a callback that the task has been successfully executed.
+Here the assumption is that the caller requires no notification via a callback that the task has been executed.

+Now the `createMethods()` function can export a `setPassword()` function that instantiates the requisite task and schedules it:

 ```
 import SetPasswordTask from "./task/setPassword";